 Obtain Proper Work Authorization

-Do not begin any type of employment without first checking with ISS and receiving proper authorization.
-Violating this rule will jeopardize your ability to legally stay in the U.S. and continue your studies.
+Do not begin any type of employment without first checking with ISS and receiving appropriate authorization.
+Working without permission is a serious violation of student visa status and can affect your ability to stay in the U.S.

 Departing After You Complete Your Program